Fantastic Day

-"Fantastic Day" is a song by British new wave band Haircut One Hundred, released as the third and final single from their debut album Pelican West.
+"Fantastic Day" is a song by the British new wave band Haircut One Hundred, released as the third and final single from their debut studio album Pelican West.
 The song reached No. 9 on the UK Singles Chart in April 1982.

 Release and critical reception

-"Fantastic Day" was the first single to be issued after the release of the Pelican West album.
+"Fantastic Day" was the first single to be issued after the release of the Pelican West studio album.
 It was succeeded by the release of a non-album track, "Nobody's Fool" in August, which also went top 10 in the UK.